EticaAI/rocha-knowledge-bot/index.md

   <dt id="evolve-and-let-it-evolve">Evolve and let it evolve</dt>
   <dd>An entity evolves more quickly by not devoting excessive energy by forcing advanced beliefs in another entity</dd>
   <dd>If a belief (and its explained form) is really superior, it must be able to comprehensibly prove without abusing known faults in the other entity</dd>
+  <dt id="turing-test">Turing test</dt>
+  <dd>Is the test of a machine's ability to exhibit intelligent behavior equivalent to, or indistinguishable from, that of a human</dd>
+  <dt id="reductio-ad-turing">Reductio ad Turing Test</dt>
+  <dd>It is an argument, because a machine seems more human than human in a blind test, is superior to a human being beyond exclusively the test</dd>
 </dl>

 ## Equivalent terms